-- Click on "BLAST."
+- Click "BLAST".
 This sends your query sequences to a server at the National Center for Biotechnology Information in Bethesda, Maryland.
 There, the BLAST algorithm will attempt to match the primer sequences to the DNA sequences stored in its database.
 A temporary page showing the status of your search will be displayed until your results are available.
-This may take only a few seconds or more than 1 minute if many other searches are queued at the server.
+This may take only a few seconds or more than a minute if many other searches are queued at the server.

 - The results of the BLAST search are displayed in three ways as you scroll down the page: